PredDiff: Explanations and Interactions from Conditional Expectations: : a local, model-agnostic, probabilistically sound attribution method

 \subsubsection{Classification}

-For classification settings, the situation is more intricate due to the fact that the model's class-conditional probabilities and the data distribution are implicitly tied.
-We rely on \pd{} relevances for classification as additive information differences and postulate that the completeness relation \Cref{eq:rel_sum} remains valid in the classification setting, i.e. upon replacing $f$ by $f_c$.
+For classification settings, the situation is more intricate due to the fact that the model's class-conditional probabilities and the data distribution are implicitly tied, as both relate to the joint distribution of labels and input features.
+We rely on \pd{} relevances for classification as additive information differences and postulate that the completeness relation \Cref{eq:rel_sum} remains valid in the classification setting, i.e., upon replacing $f$ by $f_c$.
 We support this argument by investigating the \emph{no-interaction} property, as a necessary condition for any sensible interaction measure, which entails that a non-interacting classifier yields a vanishing interaction relevance.
-To define a non-interacting classifier, we consider a generalization of \textit{informative conditional interactions} \cite{jakulin2003quantifying}, which implies that there is no label $c$ and residual features $X$ such that the feature sets $Y$ and $Z$ interact directly.
+To define a non-interacting classifier, we consider a generalization of \textit{informative conditional interactions} \cite{henelius2017interpreting,jakulin2003quantifying}, which implies that there is no label $c$ and residual features $X$ such that the feature sets $Y$ and $Z$ interact directly.
 Thus, we define a classifier where $Y$ and $Z$ do not interact by